ChrisBertrandDotNet/OpenMAFF/readme.md

     3. In the panel, in the section "Opens with:", click on the button "Change".
     4. Scroll down then click on "More apps ?".
     5. Scroll down then click on "Look for another app on this PC".
-    6. Select `OpenMAFF.exe`, in the directory you extracted it to.
+    6. Select `OpenMAFF.exe`, in the directory you downloaded it to.
 4. Open the MAFF file.
     That should silently run OpenMAFF which in turn will run your Web browser.